Youth Mental Health – Facing It Together

 Much Too Much

 At 32, I had become the person I never thought I would be.
-A joyless, overweight product of a lifestyle that was neither honouring me nor my family – and all in the name of making sure that no one thought I was lazy.
+A joyless, overweight product of a lifestyle that was neither honoring me nor my family – and all in the name of making sure that no one thought I was lazy.
 I was going to contribute if it killed me, and it might have.
 Either way, writing had to wait.

 In May of last year, the greatest gift of my recent years was bestowed upon me when I asked my body to keep going and it replied, simply and assertively, No.

 That was that.
 My body wasn’t just asking for a reduction in the pace of things, it was making it very clear that until everything in my life changed, it wouldn’t either.
 My nervous system was shot, and I had no physical tolerance for anything.
 Light and sound stimulus was too much, I was uncoordinated, and I could feel my insides shaking even on the brink of sleep.
 I was scared.
+I needed to recharge.

 Changing The Game